 Podcast

-Could your nails be telling you more about your health than you realize?
-In this episode, we dive into the surprising connection between vitiligo and nail health, breaking down a clinical study that reveals how people with vitiligo often experience unique nail abnormalities, — like longitudinal ridging and absent lunula.
+Could your nails be revealing more about your health than you think?
+In this episode, we uncover the surprising connection between vitiligo and nail health, guided by a fascinating clinical study that shows how people with vitiligo often experience unique nail changes, such as longitudinal ridging and absent lunula.

 FAQOther Questions